j-sieben/PIT/Doc/exceptions.md

 The disadvantage is that you don't have control over the message that will be logged.
 Imagine a situation where the same error may occur at several positions within your code.
 Based on where it is thrown, the parameteres to add to the message may vary.
 In these situations it may be helpful to be able to create the message right where the error occurs, including the parameters you have right then.
 This is why a second way to throw errors exists.

-### Throwing errors using `pit.error` or `pit.fatal`
+### Throwing errors using `pit.raise_error`, `pit.reaise_severe` or `pit.raise_fatal`

-The idea is to create a message of severity error and have it throw the exception for you.
+The idea is to create a message of severity `ERROR`, `SEVERE` or `FATAL` and let it throw the exception for you.
 Because we create a message rather than throwing an exception we now have the option to pass in any arguments we need.
 To achieve this, we pass in the message name and parameters as with any other message logging.
 As you recall, every message has got a matching exception, should it's severity demand for it.
 This is now used to throw the error based on the message you just created.
 Review the following code snippet:

 ```
 begin
   ... some work
-  pit.error(msg.MY_MESSAGE, mgs_args('row', to_char(id)));
+  pit.raise_error(msg.MY_MESSAGE, mgs_args('row', to_char(id)));
 exception
  when msg.MY_MESSAGE_ERR then
    ... do something
 end;
 ```

 The code to catch the exception is the same, although the way to process the error with `PIT` is different.
-Before we come to that, I'd like to stress that after throwing an exception with `pit.error` or `pit.fatal`, `SQLCODE` and `SQLERRM` are populated with the message you created when throwing the error. `SQLCODE` contains the Oracle error number or the custom error number assigned to the message.
+Before we come to that, I'd like to stress that after throwing an exception with `pit.raise_error`, `pit.raise_severe` or `pit.fatal`, `SQLCODE` and `SQLERRM` are populated with the message you created when throwing the error. `SQLCODE` contains the Oracle error number or the custom error number assigned to the message.
 Therefore, to use this feature, make sure that the message has a severity of `level_error` or `level_fatal` to have `PIT` assign a custom error number to it.
 In general, `pit.error` and `pit.fatal` overwrite the message's severity with the respective method level to assure that a message of severity `level_error` will stop further execution of the code if it has been thrown by `pit.fatal`.

 Note: If you use `pit.error`or `pit.fatal` and a message with a severity milder than `pit.LEVEL_ERROR`, it will be still thrown as an exception with the error code `-20.000`.
 It is not possible though to catch this error, as no exception was defined for it in package `MSG`.

+Second note: We found that the amount of error numbers for custom errors, ranging from `-21,000` to `-20,000`, is quite limited for bigger projects.
+On the other hand, many of the error message we created in our projects were mainly used for validation purposes and never catched explicitly.
+Therefore, it is now possible to declare a message with severity `ERROR` or `SEVERE` and decide whether you want a PL/SQL excpetion constant for it.
+If you decide to not do it, the exception can be thrown but no handled.
+This is not a big problem in many cases, as you want to deal with them in a bulk or for validation purposes only.
+I will showcase some of these uses later.
+Messages with severity `FATAL` always require a PL/SQL exception constant.

 ## Catching exceptions with `PIT`